 If you have experienced pain in the shoulder or arm with no clear cause, you may be dealing with calcific tendonitis.
 This condition is caused by calcium deposits that form within the tendons of the shoulder.
-While calcific tendonitis can be painful and uncomfortable, it is important to know that this condition can be managed through medication, physiotherapy, and occupational therapy.
+While calcific tendonitis can be painful and uncomfortable, it is important to know that this condition can be managed through physiotherapy.

 What is Calcific Tendonitis?